Soft girl

-Soft girl or softie describes a youth subculture that emerged among Gen Z young women around mid-to late-2019.
-Soft girl is a fashion style and a lifestyle, popular among Gen Z young women on social media, based on a deliberately cutesy, feminine look with a "girly girl" attitude.
+Soft girl or softie describes a youth subculture that emerged among Gen Z women in 2019.
+Soft girl is a fashion style and a lifestyle, popular on social media, based on a deliberately cutesy, feminine look with a "girly girl" attitude.
 Being a soft girl also may involve a tender, sweet, and sensitive personality.

-The soft girl aesthetic is a subculture that found predominant popularity through the social media app TikTok.
-Singer-songwriter Ariana Grande has been credited with popularizing the soft girl aesthetic.
+The soft girl aesthetic gained popularity primarily on TikTok.
+Singer-songwriter Ariana Grande has been credited with popularizing it.

 Aesthetics

 The trend consists mainly of soft pastel colors, Y2K, anime, K-pop, and 1990s-inspired clothing, as well as cute and nostalgic prints with flowers and hearts, stuffed animals, fluffy pillows, and other soft and cuddly items.
-It parallels some of the Kawaii-centric aesthetics in Japan but with a more subdued look.
+It parallels some Kawaii aesthetics, but with a more subdued look.